 10.y.1 Introduction

 An EDP Epoch is a time window in which a set of EDP parameters remain constant.
 EDP Epoch operation is an EDP feature that is valid when MLO is supported.
-For an MLD STA, its active EDP Epoch ends when next Active EDP Epoch starts.
+For a STA affiliated to an MLD, its active EDP Epoch ends when next Active EDP Epoch starts.

 Figure 9-[DDD] — Example of EDP Epoch timeline